Katherine M. Menendez

-Katherine Marie "Kate" Menendez (born 1971) is an American attorney serving as a United States district judge of the United States District Court for the District of Minnesota.
+Katherine Marie Menendez (born 1971) is an American attorney serving as a United States district judge of the United States District Court for the District of Minnesota.
 She served as a magistrate judge of the same court.

 Early life and education

 Menendez was born in Emporia, Kansas.
 She earned a Bachelor of Arts degree from the University of Chicago in 1993 and a Juris Doctor from the New York University School of Law in 1997.

 Career

 From 1996 to 1997, Menendez served as a law clerk for Judge Samuel James Ervin III of the United States Court of Appeals for the Fourth Circuit.
 She became an assistant federal defender in 1999 and served in the Office of the Federal Public Defender for the District of Minnesota until 2016.

 United States magistrate judge

 In March 2016, she was selected as a United States magistrate judge to replace retiring Judge Jeffrey J. Keyes.
 She was sworn in on April 28, 2016.
 Her service as a magistrate terminated upon her elevation as a district court judge.